RachitMalik12/KTV-Immunity-War/README.md

 State Machine (BZ): Implemented a state machine enemy "hunter".
 Hunter has three states: wondering mode, hunting mode and fleeing mode.
 In wondering mode, hunter wonders randomly until it gets close enough to a player.
 Then in hunting mode it chases after the player.
 Then finally, after its HP gets low, it gets into fleeing mode, which runs horizontally across the map at a high speed.

 Precise Collision (BS): Implemented precise collision detection by means of a coarse mesh "hitbox" overlayed on a sprite.
 Current detection works by checking if one entity's hitbox collides with another entity's bounding box.
+Currently, the player, all enemies, the projectile and trees have mesh hitboxes.

 Revised Project Proposal:
 Feature changes: